-- staff in breach of their duty of care toward a pupil and possibly prevent them taking the action needed to prevent a pupil causing harm. - Where students' behaviour compromises good order and discipline, a member of staff may stand in their path they may put out an arm to encourage a student not to pass.
-If the student chooses to disobey they cannot be held back unless other circumstances make it reasonable. - In such circumstances the event must be reported to a member of the Inclusion Team so that appropriate sanctions can be put into place.
+- Where students' behaviour compromises good order and discipline, a member of staff may stand in their path they may put out an arm to encourage a student not to pass, however they should not put themselves at risk of physical assault and enable space for a child to walk past.
+If the student chooses to disobey they cannot be held back unless other circumstances make it reasonable. - In such circumstances the event must be reported to a member of the pastoral team so that appropriate sanctions can be put into place.